marwita23/Marketing-Analytics-Udacity-Nano-Degree/README.md

 **Project 2:Analyze survey data of Udacity student**

-In this project, I analyzed a real dataset about current Udacity students across a number of programs using spreadsheets
+In this project, I analyzed a real dataset about current Udacity students across a number of programs using spreadsheets.

 **Project 3:Storytelling with the Data**

+For this project I have used Ecommerce Dataset from UK retailer.
+This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+The purpose of this analysis is to look at the sales history and provide some insights.

+**Project 4:Data visualization**